INTERSTAT/Statistics-Contextualized/sep-dsd.md

 This data cube will have 3 dimensions: sex, age groups and [LAU](https://ec.europa.eu/eurostat/web/nuts/local-administrative-units) (corresponding to communes in France and comuni in Italy), considered as a geographic dimension.

+The construction of the DSD is detailed below; the complete DSD is available as a [Turtle file](sep-dsd-1.ttl).

 ### Dimensions

 Three components are attached to the DSD to represent the three cube dimensions.